AnthonyBloomer/daftlistings/docs/index.md

 	   print(listing.get_formalised_address())
 	   print(listing.get_daft_link())

-Retrieve all properties for sale in Dublin.
+Retrieve all properties for sale in Dublin 15.
+This example loops through each page of listings and prints the result.

 	offset = 0
 	pages = True